STM3256/norepair/README.md

 # NoRepair

 ## WOW Game version
-Classic (era/SOM).
+Classic (bcc Burning Crusade Classic).
 There are other versions of this addon.

 ## Summary
 This is an Addon for SOM wow to disable repairing for the ephemeral achievement in classic hard core.
 See www.classichc.net for details on the achievement.